mkantorrr/mkantorrr/README.md

 - 👋 Hi, I’m @mkantorrr
-- 👀 I’m interested in Sarmatia
+- 👀 I’m interested in the Sarmatian spirit.
-- 🌱 I’m currently learning Sarmatian culture
+- 🌱 I’m currently learning about Sarmatia
 - 💞️ I’m looking to collaborate on fulfilling the Sarmatian ethos
 - 📫 How to reach me - Sarmatian intuition
 - 😄 Pronouns: Sarmata/Sarmatian